-The World Bank Group considers corruption a major challenge to its institutional goals of ending extreme poverty by 2030 and boosting shared prosperity for the poorest 40 percent in developing countries.
-In addition, reducing corruption stands at the heart of the recently established Sustainable Development Goals and achieving the ambitious targets set for Financing for Development.
-It is a priority for the institution and many of its partners.
+The World Bank Group considers corruption a major challenge to its twin goals of ending extreme poverty by 2030 and boosting shared prosperity for the poorest 40 percent of people in developing countries.
+In addition, reducing corruption is at the heart of the Sustainable Development Goals and achieving the ambitious targets set for Financing for Development.
+It is a priority for the World Bank Group and many of its partners.

-About $1 trillion is paid each year in bribes around the world, and the total economic loss from corruption is estimated to be many times that number.
-This figure dwarfs the value of all development assistance.
+Businesses and individuals pay an estimated $1.5 trillion in bribes each year.
+This is about 2% of global GDP—and 10 times the value of overseas development assistance.
 The harm that corruption causes to development is, in fact, a multiple of the estimated volume, given the negative impact of corruption on the poor and on economic growth.

 Empirical studies have consistently demonstrated that the poor pay the highest percentage of their income in bribes.
 For example, in Paraguay, the poor pay 12.6 percent of their income to bribes while high-income households pay 6.4 percent.
 The comparable numbers in Sierra Leona are 13 percent and 3.8 percent.
 Every stolen dollar, euro, peso, yuan, rupee, or ruble robs the poor of an equal opportunity in life.

 In addition, corruption discourages poor people from accessing health services and negatively impacts health outcomes, such as infant mortality.
-It contributes to higher-order crimes: when money is lost through illicit flows, it often finds its way across borders to fund drug and human trafficking.
+It contributes to higher-order crimes: when money is lost through illicit financial flows (IFFs), it often finds its way across borders to fund drug and human trafficking.
 Its presence works to erode the social contract between citizens and the state.

 Economic activity is similarly harmed by corruption – with corruption operating as a strong disincentive to foreign investment.
 Countries capable of controlling corruption are able to use their human and financial resources more efficiently, attract more foreign and domestic investment, and grow more rapidly.
 Recent research suggests that there is a 300 percent dividend for improving governance from weak to strong.